This post may contain affiliate links. See my disclosure policy.

 - Cook the other side for another 4 minutes, basting it with the melted butter with your spoon.

-- Once cooked, let the steak rest for 10 minutes.
+- Once the steak reaches the desired doneness (use a meat thermometer to double-check), let the steak rest for 10 minutes.

 - Slice and serve with flaky salt.